heig-vd-dai-course/heig-vd-dai-course/01.04-java-intellij-idea-and-maven/01-course-material/README.md

 As many Java applications depend on external libraries, it is common to use a dependency manager such as [Maven](https://maven.apache.org/) or [Gradle](https://gradle.org/).

+### Garbage collection

+Java has automatic memory management, meaning that the programmer does not need to manually allocate and free memory as in languages such as C or C++.

+The garbage collector (also called _"GC"_) is a background process that runs periodically to free memory by removing objects that are no longer referenced.

+When an object is no longer referenced (e.g. out of scope or set to `null`), it becomes eligible for garbage collection.

 ### Summary